RawaMem/RealBnb/dbDiagramBackup.md

 | endDate     | datetime        | not null       |
 | createdAt    | datetime       | not null       |
 | updatedAt    | datetime       | not null       |
-Booking belongs to Users.id
+Booking.userId belongs to Users.id
-Booking belongs to Listings.id
+Booking.listingId belongs to Listings.id

 ## ListingBrowseHistories